Rowanyasser/DL/README.md

    jupyter notebook preprocessElissa.ipynb
    ```
 2. Run all the cells to preprocess the lyrics dataset.
-3. The final processed data will be saved as `elissa_lyrics_preprocessed.csv`.
+3. The preprocessed data saved as `elissa_lyrics_preprocessed.csv`
+4. The preprocessed data with tf-idf , sentiment and emotion analysis saved as `elissa_lyrics_preprocessed_with_emotion_tfidf.csv`.
+5. The fine-tuned AraGPT2 model is saved in `./aragpt2_elissa_finetuned`.
+6. Generated lyrics are printed in the notebook output, formatted as song verses.

 ## Sentiment Analysis Results
 After applying sentiment analysis using the BERT-based model, the following results were obtained: